RoaaMustafa/reading-notes/code 401/class29.md

 ## AbstractUser vs AbstractBaseUser

-AbstractUser and AbstractBaseUser.
  In both cases we can subclass them to extend existing functionality however AbstractBaseUser requires much, much more work.

  AbstractUser which actually subclasses AbstractBaseUser but provides more default configuration.